Transition to GST

 Note - TRAN 1 can be rectified only once.

-- Credit on Capital Goods - In the previous regime, only a part of ITC on capital goods were allowed to take as credit.
+- Credit on Capital Goods - In the previous regime, only a part of ITC on capital goods was allowed to take as credit.
 In such a case, the unutilized credit available on capital goods can be carried forward to GST in form TRAN 1.

 Only, traders are allowed to claim credit when the invoice is not available, being subject to fulfilling the below conditions: